ExtraExaByte/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](https://extraexabyte.github.io/cse15l-lab-reports/error9.png)

 <br><br><br>
-We were prompted to make there changes based on [this](https://extraexabyte.github.io/cse15l-lab-reports/break9.md) test file.
+We were prompted to make these changes based on [this](https://extraexabyte.github.io/cse15l-lab-reports/break9.md) test file.

 When this file was run, it resulted in an out of bounds exception: